 One may assume a basic miter gauge is the easiest to use.
-To some extent that’s true.
-However, on a slightly more expensive miter gauge, you’ll get stops that make for faster setting, which may speed up your overall work process.
+To some extent, that’s true.
+However, on a slightly more expensive miter gauge, some stops make for faster setting, which may speed up the overall work process.

-What’s important is how well suited a particular miter gauge is to the work you do on a regular basis.
-It could be argued that ease of use isn’t just about simplicity, it’s also about how easy it makes the whole job.
+What’s important is how well suited a particular miter gauge is to the work that’s done regularly.
+It could be argued that ease of use isn’t just about simplicity; it’s also about how easy it makes the whole job.

 Tips on Using a Miter Gauge

-When your new miter gauge arrives you’ll likely be keen to use it as soon as possible.
-Before you do, take a few minutes to check and make certain nothing is missing or was damaged in transit.
-The following quick tips will help you maximize performance.
+When the new miter gauge arrives, buyers will likely be keen to use it as soon as possible.
+Before doing so, take a few minutes to check and make certain nothing is missing or was damaged in transit.
+The following quick tips will help maximize performance.

-- Whether it’s your first miter gauge and you’re just learning the basics or it’s an upgrade with more advanced features, always read the instructions.
-It can save you a lot of time and frustration later.
-Before starting on a job that matters, test your miter gauge on a few offcuts or extra pieces of wood.
+- Whether it’s a first miter gauge for those just learning the basics or it’s an upgrade with more advanced features, always read the instructions.
+It can save a lot of time and frustration later.
+Before starting on a job that matters, test the miter gauge on a few offcuts or extra pieces of wood.

 - There’s an old adage in woodworking: Measure twice and cut once.
-In this case, you should not only double-check your measurements but also check that your clamps are nice and tight.
+In this case, users should not only double-check their measurements but also check that the clamps are nice and tight.
 It’s annoying if the gauge moves during a cut, plus it can also be dangerous.

 - Inaccurate cuts may not be due to the miter gauge; it could be the saw blade is out of alignment or not square to the table.
-Always check before you start—a habit you should get into whether you’re using the miter gauge or not.
+Always check before starting—a habit woodworkers should get into whether using the miter gauge or not.

 This comprehensive guide to choosing the best miter gauge provided insight into how these tools work and how to pick the right model for your table saw.
 Nevertheless, it’s natural to still have questions, and the following crop up frequently.